uliwitness/chirp/README.md

 so you see new statuses from any accounts you follow.

-To set up your own avatar icon, copy a square image into the "avatars" folder on your server before you install.
-Currently you can't change the avatar and there's no interface for uploading images.
-Will come in the future.
+To set up your own avatar icon, copy a square image into the "avatars" folder on your server, then you can select it in your profile.
+Currently there's no interface for uploading images.

 What's this good for?